 Genetic screening is available through a link with Reprogenetics in Oxford.
+If you’d like to discuss the genetic diagnosis options available to you for your IVF cycle, please contact us.

 Chromosomal abnormality is one of the most common causes of unsuccessful pregnancy.
 If an embryo has too many or too few chromosomes (a condition called aneuploidy) this can have a serious effect on its chances of developing normally into a foetus and then a baby.
 In many cases, embryos with the wrong number of chromosomes stop growing by themselves, and this unfortunately often results in miscarriage.